-INTERN 101 Pre-Internship (0 CH): Pre-Internship is a course designed for students seeking an internship.
+INTERN 101 Pre-Internship (0 CH): Pre-Internship is a zero (0) credit hour internship preparatory course designed for students seeking an internship.
 The course will prepare students to successfully plan their internship by researching and identifying potential internship opportunities, creating professional resume and letter of introduction, developing interviewing and networking skills as well as a portfolio per industry requirements.
 Students will go through different learning modules including experiences, team work skills, communication skills, leadership skills, problem solving, self-management and professionalism to be able to make the most of their internship.